solana-foundation/developer-content/content/guides/dapps/cash-app.md

 The `deposit_funds` function constructs a system instruction to transfer SOL from the user's wallet to the user's cash account PDA.
 Solana programs are designed to be isolated for security reasons; they don't have direct access to each other's state or functions.
 If one program needs to run an instruction handler that is part of another program, it must do so through a cross-program invocation (CPI).
 Since the funds are coming from the signer's wallet, which is an account owned by the signer not the program, the function has to interact with the System Program to modify the balance of the accounts.
-The transfer instruction from the System Program is then executed using `invoke`, which safely performs the CPI by taking in the transfer instruction and a slice of account metas that the instruction will interact with.
+The transfer instruction from the System Program is then executed using `invoke`, which safely performs the CPI by taking in the transfer instruction and a slice of accounts that the instruction will interact with.

 `invoke` ensures that all operations are performed securely and in compliance with the rules set by the Solana network and the specific programs involved.
 It